Wylerlight/job-application-tracker/README.md

 ### Features:

 - 3 designated categories for job applications: Applied, Interview, Denied
+- Date Applied is set to the date you enter a "New Application" to your profile
 - Dedicated counter for each category on user's profile
 - Change profile information such as name or picture